-Ashley Kabel, Junior Portfolio Manager & Quant Analyst
+Ashley Kabel, Portfolio Manager & Quant Analyst

-- Ashley Kabel joined Coolabah Capital Investments, which manages Smarter Money Investments’ funds, in 2017 in a full-time role as a quantitative analyst and junior portfolio manager.
+- Ashley Kabel joined Coolabah Capital Investments, which manages Smarter Money Investments’ funds, in 2017 in a full-time role as a quantitative analyst and portfolio manager.
 Ashley was Director of Quantitative Strategies at the award-winning and strongly performing FX hedge fund, The Cambridge Strategy, between 2012 and 2016, based in London.
 At Cambridge Ashley managed US$250m (and a small team) in medium-term, quant-based FX strategies spanning 2012-2016 with an average audited annual return of 13.4% and volatility of 8.2%, outperforming FX beta indices and FX and Macro Hedge Fund indices.
 Prior to Cambridge, Ashley served as an investment analyst with portfolio management responsibilities covering FX, equities and fixed-income at the $800bn fund manager, Invesco between 2005 and 2012, based in Sydney.
 At Invesco he helped develop, analyse and manage multiple quant strategies including direct execution of fixed-income portfolios.
 Ashley graduated with honours degrees in Law and Engineering (Software) from Melbourne University, has extensive quant analytical and programming skills, and in his youth was awarded Australian government prizes for mathematics.

-- Dr Stephen Parker joined Coolabah Capital Investments, which manages Smarter Money Investments’ funds, in 2016 in a full-time role as a quantitative risk analyst and junior portfolio manager.
+- Dr Stephen Parker joined Coolabah Capital Investments, which manages Smarter Money Investments’ funds, in 2016 in a full-time role as a quantitative analyst and portfolio manager.
 Dr Parker was previously a futures trader at Star Beta focussing on Australian and US government bonds and the formulation of quantitative trading strategies and risk management models for these markets.
 In 2013 Dr Parker completed a PhD in Astrophysics from the University of New South Wales that involved developing automated reduction, analysis and simulation routines relating to the mass distribution of very cold brown dwarf stars’ host clusters.
 He was awarded 1st Class Honours in his Bachelor of Science (Advanced) in Physics and Astronomy from UNSW.